iVis-at-Bilkent/cytoscape.js-edge-editing/README.md

 * of the ith anchor.
 (Returns undefined if the curve style is not segments nor unbundled bezier) */ instance.getAnchorsAsArray(ele);
-// Initilize anchors for the given edges using 'options.bendPointPositionsGetterFunction' and 'options.controlPointPositionsGetterFunction' instance.initAnchorPoints(eles);
+// Initilize anchors for the given edges using 'options.bendPositionsFunction' and 'options.controlPositionsFunction' instance.initAnchorPoints(eles);
 // Removes anchor with some index from an edge instance.deleteSelectedAnchor(ele, index);